avoidant/avoidant.github.io/_posts/2017-02-06-are-avoidants-narcisstic.md

 published: false
 layout: post-no-feature
 title: Are avoidants narcisstic?
+description: There is a link between avoidance and narcissism.
+Here is mine.
+tags: 'narcissism, avoidance'
 ---
 Anyone who's read about avoidant personality disorder to an extent knows there may be a link (however tenuous) between avoidance and narcissism.
 I've read some accounts claiming that an avoidant is a kind of "inverted" narcissist, who is enraged the world doesn't accord him or her their due attention.